 We walk through the process of cheese making inside the antique cheese factory at the Ingersoll Cheese & Agricultural Museum, while in the old schoolhouse we learn the stories and lifestyle of another time.
 By exploring the history of cheese in Ontario, we glean a better understanding of the politics around it today and the huge role that cheese plays in Canada, from our farmers to our home kitchens.

 From the Cheese Playground at the museum we head to Truffle Camp at Chocolatea.
 Using local cream and local ingredients, small batch fresh cream truffles of such clever flavour combinations change frequently.
-While we admire chocolatier and tea sommelier, Cindy Walker, for all her decadent confections, today, we get to become the chocolatiers and create our own take home delectables.
+While we admire chocolatier and tea sommelier, Cindy Walker, for all her decadent confections, today, we get to become the chocolatiers and create our own take home delectables (Since time of writing, Chocolatea has moved to Nova Scotia.)
 On an enthusiastic local recommendation, I turn the corner and step into another world.
 Patina’s Gifts of Art & Craft is a Bohemian enclave brimming with a beautiful selection of ceramics and blown glass by local artists, a range of hip clothes, jewellery and home décor, and a section devoted to children’s books and toys that will make me the coolest dad ever.

 Oxford County is full of industrious artisans inspired by local ingredients.
 True to its name, Wild Comfort Body Care offers hand crafted herbal and botanical bath teas to steep into aromatic bliss; shampoo bars made from natural oils; and an assortment of serums and lotions to pamper every skin type.
 Have you ever heard of felted-soap?
 Here we get to make our own.
 Packing a ball of soap ends; we then choose different coloured strips of wool to pierce into the soap for a gentle exfoliant.
 Each blend of soaps and colours is sweet smelling and totally unique.